anon-hdte/hdte-nn-results-interpretation/README.md

 Subgroup-average curves (see *plot6_practical_subgroup_curves.png*) reveal clear heterogeneity across covariates:

-- **Age:** HDTE-NN produces well-separated curves across age groups, with older children exhibiting larger positive effects at moderate and high thresholds.
-Competing methods remain flatter and less differentiated.
+- **Age:** HDTE-NN produces well-separated curves across age groups, with older children exhibiting larger positive effects at moderate and high thresholds, while competing methods remain flatter and less differentiated.
-- **Child sex:** HDTE-NN shows clear separation between groups, whereas competing methods stay close to zero with limited differences.
+- **Child sex:** HDTE-NN shows clearer separation between groups, whereas competing methods stay close to zero with limited differences.
-- **Income:** The strongest contrast appears here.
-HDTE-NN reveals sharply distinct patterns, including opposite-sign effects at higher thresholds across income groups.
-In contrast, CDF-NN and DRF remain near zero and fail to capture this heterogeneity.
+- **Income:** The most pronounced contrast appears along the income dimension.
+HDTE-NN reveals sharply distinct patterns, including opposite-sign effects at higher thresholds across income groups, while CDF-NN and DRF remain near zero and fail to capture this heterogeneity.

-These findings are consistent with prior analyses of the NHANES data, which document substantial heterogeneity and sign changes in treatment effects across subpopulations, particularly along dimensions related to socioeconomic status and participation likelihood (see Padilla et al., 2026).
+These findings are consistent with prior analyses of the NHANES dataset, which document sign changes and substantial heterogeneity in treatment effects across subpopulations defined by participation likelihood and socioeconomic status (see Abadie et al., 2018; Padilla et al., 2026).

 Overall, HDTE-NN provides a more expressive and stable characterization of treatment-effect heterogeneity.